pablogila/WakeMyPotato/README.md

 ## Contribute

 Any suggestions?
-Issues and PR are well received! :D
+Issues and PRs are well received! :D

 ## License